Curator’s statement

 Did you like this guide?
 Reach out to customize and book your own experience.
 Or, just to chat about travel in general.

-You can normally expect a response from Debbie within a business day or so.
-You’ll also be subscribed to our travel newsletter (you can unsubscribe at any time).
+You can expect a response from Debbie within 1–2 business days.
+You’ll also be subscribed to our traveler newsletter (you can unsubscribe at any time).